Morropón province: Weather

 This province is located in the center of the Piura Region, being a land of contrast and climatic fusion.
 It is dotted by tropical forests of the dry-equatorial style in its flat areas were the carob tree predominates.
 In high areas of an elevation 1500 to 2000 m the landscape changes to smooth high jungle and a lack of varied hilly valleys.

 Its climate is dry-tropical in lower areas.
-In the winter the temperatures range from 17 °C and 27 C°.
-The summers are more humid and receive strong temperatures that can exceed 38 C° in the months of January, February, and March.
-In the high valleys located at an elevation between 1,500-2,000 m the temperatures and the weather is more humid and tropical and the style of high jungle but they maintain less than the summer.
+In the winter the temperatures range from 17 °C and 27 °C. The summers are more humid and subject to high temperatures that can exceed 38 °C in the months of January, February, and March.
+In the high valleys located at an elevation between 1500 and 2000 meters, the climate is more humid and tropical and the style of high jungle but they maintain less than the summer.
 The part of the Canchaque mountain range and district of Yamango are temperate and they stay around the 23-24 °C all year although it can lower to 15 °C at nights.

-Morropon is known for its extraordinary lemons which may be very well the most juicy in the world; there is located the lemon trees of South America brought by the Spanish.
+Morropón is known for its lemons.
 The criollo mango of the dry-tropical is also a large export.